 Known limitations of Shopify MCP in 2026

-- Storefront MCP is read-only for catalog data: You cannot create or update products through the Storefront endpoint – it is designed for shopping, not store management
+- Storefront MCP is read-only for catalog data: you cannot create or update products through the Storefront endpoint, it is designed for shopping, not store management.

-- Admin MCP servers require careful scoping: Granting write access to products, orders, and customers means a misconfigured AI agent could delete inventory or cancel orders
+- Admin MCP servers require careful scoping: granting write access to products, orders, and customers means a misconfigured AI agent could delete inventory or cancel orders.

-- Rate limiting applies: All MCP servers interact with the Shopify API underneath, so standard API rate limits (2 requests/second for REST, 50 points/second for GraphQL) still apply
+- Rate limiting applies: all MCP servers interact with the Shopify API underneath, so standard API rate limits (2 requests/second for REST, 50 points/second for GraphQL) still apply.

 Troubleshooting common issues

-For client credentials (post-January 2026 apps), verify that your Client ID and Client Secret are from the Dev Dashboard, not the legacy admin panel.
-The server automatically exchanges credentials for an access token that refreshes every 24 hours.
-If you see “SHOPIFY_ACCESS_TOKEN environment variable is required,” make sure you are using the shopify-mcp package (not shopify-mcp-server – a different package with different requirements).
+If your Shopify MCP server is not responding or producing errors, work through these checks.
+For authentication failures with client credentials (post-January 2026 apps), verify that your Client ID and Client Secret are from the Dev Dashboard, not the legacy admin panel.
+If you see “SHOPIFY_ACCESS_TOKEN environment variable is required,” make sure you are using the shopify-mcp package, not shopify-mcp-server, which is a different package with different requirements.

 tail -n 20 -f ~/Library/Logs/Claude/mcp*.log